 Waiting for the arrival of new kittens can be an exciting and nerve-wracking time for a cat owner.
 Recognizing when the pregnant cat shows signs of impending labor can ease your anxiety and make the process a comfortable one.
 Because labor typically begins between day 58 and day 65 in pregnancy, begin closely observing your queen in the few weeks leading up to her delivery.

-As with a human female, the pregnant cat may begin the nesting process in the weeks leading up to her delivery.
+As with a human female, the pregnant cat, called a queen, may begin the nesting process in the weeks leading up to her delivery.
 She may search for a safe and quiet place for her labor and birth experience.
 You can help this process by providing a box or bed large enough to accommodate her litter.

-Another physical sign that your cat is nearing labor is the change in appearance of her nipples.
+Another physical sign that your cat is nearing labor is the change in the appearance of her nipples.
 Around delivery, her nipples will grow larger and pinker, while beginning a milky discharge.
 Days prior to her labor, she may have a lower body temperature and exhibit nausea signs, including loss of appetite or lack of interest in food.
 Upon examination of her stomach, you may observe movement from the kittens inside.

 An imminent labor sign is a dramatic change in her meowing.
 Her typical meow will sound like one of a cat in heat.
 She may also pant heavily and groom her genitals in response to her body's labor signals.